Welcome to CycleHosts!

 What else is included in a ride?

 - It is up to you as a Host and the type of ride experience you want to create.
-You may choose to include tea and cake in your ride cost, or maybe there is a ferry ticket or entry ticket.
-We recommend whatever will make the ride easy and enjoyable
+You may choose to include tea and cake in your ride cost, maybe there is a ferry ticket or entry ticket or even post-ride meal and drinks.
+We recommend you include whatever will make the ride attractive to your target riders and of course enjoyable!

 Do I charge money for a ride?
 How do I make money?